 The Lifecycle of an Employment Discrimination Case

-The lifecycle of an employment claim can be exhausting.
+It can be exhausting.
 An employee can file an employment claim with either the Equal Employment Opportunity Commission (federal) or the South Carolina Human Affairs Commission (state).
 A claim filed with the EEOC must be filed within 180 days of the discrimination while an employee has 300 days to file with the SCHAC.
 Other than that, the procedural aspects of both agencies are similar.

 Typically, SCHAC will defer discrimination cases to the EEOC.
 The agency handling the issue will review the employee’s complaint to ensure that the basic grounds for a claim are met, such as the employers falling under the alleged law (e.g., discrimination claims only apply to employers with 15 or more employees).